pfSense as an Access Point¶

 This option causes the firewall to change the GTK whenever a client leaves the access point, much like changing the passwords when an employee leaves.
 There may be a slight performance penalty in cases where there is a high turnover of clients.
 In cases where security is not a primary concern, this can be left disabled.

 Another type of supported wireless security is known as IEEE 802.1X Authentication, or more commonly referred to as WPA Enterprise or WPA2 Enterprise.
 This mode allows using a more traditional username and password entry in order to gain access to the wireless network.
 The downside is that this authentication must be done via RADIUS servers.
 If an existing RADIUS server is already present or easily deployed, it may be a viable source of wireless access control.
 In this example, 802.1X is not used but the options are explained.

-The FreeRADIUS pfSense package may be used for this purpose.
+The FreeRADIUS package (FreeRADIUS package) can fulfill this purpose.

 Some older operating systems may not properly handle 802.1X or may have long delays after failed authentication attempts, but there are typically workarounds for those issues via OS updates or patches.

 Clients must also be configured to properly access the service.
 Some may pick up the proper settings automatically, others may need set for a specific mode (e.g. PEAP) or may need certificates loaded.
 The specific values depend on the RADIUS server settings.

 To get started with 802.1X authentication, first set WPA Key Management to Extensible Authentication Protocol.